GuidesiOS mDocs Holder SDKProximity presentation tutorial πŸŽ“

 This will serve as the basic structure for your application.
 We will copy and paste different code snippets into specific locations in this codebase to achieve the different functionalities.
 These locations are indicated by comments that reference both the section and the step.

-1. Add the following code in your ContentView file under the // Online Presentation Step 1.2: Add button to navigate to present credential view comment to add a new Present Credentials button that will navigate the user to the new PresentCredentialsView:
+1. Add the following code in your ContentView file under the // Proximity Presentation Step 1.2: Add button to navigate to present credential view comment to add a new Present Credentials button that will navigate the user to the new PresentCredentialsView:

 Swift

-NavigationLink(destination: PresentCredentialsView) {
+NavigationLink(destination: presentCredentialsView) {

 Text("Present Credentials")